Convergence of spherical averages for actions of Fuchsian Groups: Spherical sums and Markov operator

 \section{Spherical sums and Markov operator}

-In this section we express the spherical averages in terms of powers of a Markov operator, see Lemma~\ref{lem:sph-avg-PU}, and obtain an identity relating this Markov operator with its adjoint, see Lemma~\ref{lem:adjoint}.
+In this section we express the spherical averages from Equation~\eqref{eq:sph-avg} in terms of powers of a Markov operator, see Lemma~\ref{lem:sph-avg-PU}, and obtain an identity relating this Markov operator with its adjoint, see Lemma~\ref{lem:adjoint}.